 What would you like for your business, yourself and the world in 2014?
 It’s OK to think big, even if you don’t fulfill all your goals.
 I know that I may miss getting to the gym as much as I’d like with the work schedule I’ve set for myself.
 But I feel that all we can do is our best and that may be better than we’ve ever done before.

 If you’d like to share your New Year’s resolutions, please drop us a note in the comment box below.
-We’re rooting for you!
+We’re rooting for you in 2019!